 6. Factor in fees

-Don’t be so enticed by a low HELOC rate that you miss hidden fees.
-Some lenders will charge up-front fees, third-party fees or an annual fee, or require you to draw a minimum amount of credit to avoid a fee.
+Don’t be so enticed by the lowest HELOC rates that you miss hidden fees.
+Some lenders will charge up-front fees, third-party fees or an annual fee or require you to draw a minimum amount of credit to avoid a fee.
 Some even charge inactivity fees, which can negate any benefit you may receive from a low HELOC rate.
-A trusted mortgage lender or banker can help you understand all of the fees involved.
+A trusted mortgage lender or banker can help you understand all the fees involved.

 7. Watch out for balloon payments

-Getting a low monthly rate may seem like the most important factor when choosing a HELOC, but sometimes those low rates come at the expense of what’s called a balloon payment.
-A HELOC with a balloon payment requires you to pay off your remaining balance at the end of your term in a lump sum — a potentially huge unexpected payment if you’re not prepared for it.
+Getting a low monthly rate may seem like the most important factor when choosing a HELOC, but sometimes those low rates come at the expense of a balloon payment.
+A HELOC with a balloon payment requires you to pay off your remaining balance in a lump sum at the end of your term — a potentially huge payment if you’re not prepared for it.